Innovation vs Invention: Definition, Difference & Importance

 - Inventions are the building block for innovation

-- Innovation bring betterment in the existing concept, service or product
+- Innovation brings betterment to the existing concept, service, or product

 - Innovation contributes significantly to the growth of a company

 - Innovation is always new but with a changed concept or pattern

 - Innovation tends to attract the best talent

 - Innovation always occurs when there is a need to bring change to an organization